vmware/dod-compliance-and-automation/vsphere/7.0/vcsa/ansible/vmware-vcsa-7.0-stig-ansible-hardening/README.md

 - VAMI
 - vsphere-ui

-This playbook does not cover the vSphere (ESXi,VM,vCenter) or Photon controls which are in a companion PowerCLI or Ansible Playbook.
+This playbook does not cover the vSphere (ESXi,VM,vCenter) which are in a companion PowerCLI.

 ## Playbook Structure
 Using the EAM role as an example...

-- vcsa-stig.yml - Main playbook to run
+- playbook.yml - Main playbook to run
 - /roles/eam/defaults/main.yml - Default variables used to turn controls on/off in the playbook.
 Set these to true/false
 - /roles/eam/handlers/main.yaml - handlers referenced in the photon task
 - /roles/eam/tasks/main.yml - Default role playbook